 "These are extraordinary times," he said.
 "We are focused on 2014.
 There is a near term challenge and we want to help with the transition."

 Blue Cross Blue Shield of Vermont has been holding meetings throughout the state as the company prepares for Oct.
-1 and George said the meeting in Brattleboro was the 35th information session for small businesses and individuals.

 He said only about one-third of the people who took part in a recent survey heard of the health care exchange, and with less than seven months before thousands of people will be expected to use it, George said the company is trying to get the word out.